bintaDouk/ada-project-americanDentalAssociation/index.md

 <iframe src="images\Q2\countries_Cold_War.html" width="800px" height="600px" frameborder="0" position="relative" style="display: block;">positive barplot</iframe>
 <iframe src="images\Q2\countries_Vietnam_War.html" width="800px" height="600px" frameborder="0" position="relative"  style="display: block;">positive barplot</iframe>

-# Examining Storytelling Variations in War Films
-While our previous analysis revealed distinct patterns in genre production across different countries, a deeper examination of narrative construction within the same genre warrants investigation.
-Our analysis will focus exclusively on war cinema as it provides a unique window into how different nations process, interpret, and memorialize shared historical events through film.
-War movies are particularly revealing because they often reflect not only a country's historical perspective but also its contemporary values, national identity, and relationship with military conflict.

-We isolated war films specifically depicting our four conflicts of interest and identified their respective sides.
-Unfortunately, given the limited number of movies produced about the Vietnam War and the Korean War, we have decided to focus exclusively on the Cold War and World War II.

-<iframe src="number_of_war_movies.html" width="100%" height="800px" frameborder="0">n_movies</iframe>

-## Sentiment Analysis

-We performed a sentiment analysis on the summaries of the movies identified.
-This analysis helped identify the emotional tone of the summaries, determining whether they are primarily positive, negative, or neutral depending of the countries of production and the event.

-<iframe src="wwii_sentiment_analysis.html" width="100%" height="800px" frameborder="0">n_movies </iframe>

 ## Movies Timeline
 In this third section of the analysis, we filter the movies by looking at the summaries from the `Movies` dataset, and for each war we look to how many movies about it were released over the course of the years.